SJTU-CGM/CDKAM/README.md

 ./CDKAM.sh $DBname input output --fasta/--fastq nthread N\
 where N is the number of threads.

-- CDKAM also support classification on Exact Matching mode:\
+- CDKAM also supports classification on Exact Matching mode:\
 ./CDKAM_EM.sh $DBname input output --fasta/--fastq \

 - Running translation:\
-./translate $DBname input output\
+./translate $DBname input output
 ,where input is the result of the previous classification process.

 **6) Output format**